 - Season potatoes on all sides with with salt and pepper.

 - In a large oven-safe skillet, heat oil and 2 tablespoons of butter over medium-high heat.
 When hot, add potatoes to the pan and cook, undisturbed, for 4-5 minutes or until seared and browned.
 Flip and repeat.

-- Add the garlic to the pan and cook for 1 minute, or until fragrant.
+- Add the garlic to the pan and cook for 1 minute.

 - Add rosemary sprigs, chicken stock, and the remaining 6 tablespoons of butter (cut into smaller pats).
-Cook until butter is melted.
+Continue cooking until the butter is melted.

 - Transfer the skillet to the oven and cook for 30 minutes, or until potatoes are fork-tender.

 - Spoon the sauce over the cooked potatoes and serve warm.
 Salt and pepper to taste.